ktruong29/File-Upload/README.txt

   - Install important dependencies o- Enter this command on the terminal to download packages o-- $sh pkgs.sh OR $./pkgs.sh
-  - Change the values in config.py corresponding do your current end-point addresses/values
+  - Change the values in config.py corresponding to your current end-point addresses/values

 ********************************************************************************
                               PROGRAM EXECUTION